roth-m/miioclient-mqtt/README.md

 The is a set of tools used for taking control of a Xiaomi Aqara Lumi Gateway (mieu01)

 Directories:
-	- miio_client : source and binary of the client to be run on the gateay
+	- miio_client : source and binary of the client to be run on the gateway
 	- miioclient_mqtt : Python3 script to send commands and publish events from/to the gateway (using UDP with modified miio_client)
 	- firmware-mod : UNTESTED package to be processed by the gateway in order to gain root and launch  miio_client after 10 minutes